KanielPinto/notes/Cybersecurity/VAPT/VAPT Fundamentals.md

 This testing process is a low-level process usually done by a software developer who knows programming and application logic.
 The tester will be testing the internal components of the application or piece of software and, for example, ensuring that specific functions work correctly and within a reasonable amount of time.

+## **Vulnerability, Exploit and Payload**

+**Exploit:**
+A piece of code that uses a vulnerability present on the target system.

+**Vulnerability:**
+A design, coding, or logic flaw affecting the target system.
+The exploitation of a vulnerability can result in disclosing confidential information or allowing the attacker to execute code on the target system.

+**Payload:**
+An exploit will take advantage of a vulnerability.
+However, if we want the exploit to have the result we want (gaining access to the target system, read confidential information, etc.), we need to use a payload.
+Payloads are the code that will run on the target system.